A Framework of State-dependent Utility Optimization with General Benchmarks: Abstract

 \section{Abstract}

 Benchmarks in the utility function have various interpretations, including performance guarantees and risk constraints in fund contracts and reference levels in cumulative prospect theory.
-In most literature, benchmarks are a deterministic constant or a fraction of the underlying wealth; as such, the utility is still a univariate function of the wealth.
-In this paper, we propose a framework of multivariate utility optimization with general benchmark variables, which include stochastic reference levels as typical examples.
-The utility is state-dependent and the objective is no longer distribution-invariant.
-We provide the optimal solution(s) and fully investigate the issues of well-posedness, feasibility, finiteness and attainability.
-The discussion does not require many classic conditions and assumptions, e.g., the Lagrange multiplier always exists.
-Moreover, several surprising phenomena and technical difficulties may appear: (i) non-uniqueness of the optimal solutions, (ii) various reasons for non-existence of the Lagrangian multiplier and corresponding results on the optimal solution, (iii) measurability issues of the concavification of a multivariate utility and the selection of the optimal solutions, and (iv) existence of an optimal solution not decreasing with respect to the pricing kernel.
-These issues are thoroughly addressed, rigorously proved, completely summarized and insightfully visualized.
-As an application, the framework is adopted to model and solve a constraint utility optimization problem with state-dependent performance and risk benchmarks.
-10pt {\bf Keywords:} multivariate utility optimization, general benchmarks, non-unique solutions, state dependence, measurability, Lagrange multiplier 10pt {\bf MSC(2020)}:\ Primary: 49J55, \ 91B16; Secondary: 49K45,\ 91G80.
+In most literature, benchmarks are a deterministic constant or a fraction of the underlying wealth variable; thus, the utility is also a function of the wealth.
+In this paper, we propose a general framework of state-dependent utility optimization with stochastic benchmark variables, which includes stochastic reference levels as typical examples.
+We provide the optimal solution(s) and investigate the issues of well-definedness, feasibility, finiteness, and attainability.
+The major difficulties include: (i) various reasons for the non-existence of the Lagrange multiplier and corresponding results on the optimal solution; (ii) measurability issues of the concavification of a state-dependent utility and the selection of the optimal solutions.
+Finally, we show how to apply the framework to solve some constrained utility optimization problems with state-dependent performance and risk benchmarks as some nontrivial examples.
+5pt {\bf Keywords:} State-dependent utility optimization, General benchmarks, Non-existence of Lagrange multiplier, Measurability, Variational method 5pt {\bf MSC(2020)}:\ Primary: 49J55, \ 91B16; Secondary: 49K45,\ 91G80.
+5pt {\bf JEL Classifications}: G11, C61.

-\section{\bf Introduction}
+\section{Introduction}

 Fix a probability space $(\Omega, \F, \mathbb{P})$.
-Traditionally, the framework of expected utility maximization in portfolio selection (cf. \cite{M1969}) is given by
+The classical framework of expected utility maximization in portfolio selection (cf. \citet{M1969}) is given by